 • routine work;

-• specialized activity;
+• specialized activities;

-• private and unimportant questions;
+• private and minor issues;

 • preparatory work.

-And issues such as:
+And questions such as:

 • establishment;

-• development of the organization's policy;
+• development of organizational policy;

-• management of employees and their motivation;
+• employee management and motivation;

 • high-risk tasks;